 “When I arrived one month prior to launch, it was a steep learning curve with a lot of hard work, but we were able to get the payload commissioned on time.
 SABER has been collecting excellent scientific data for over 10 years now,” he said.
 “It is really satisfying being a part of something like that.”

-Greg is looking forward to getting the SAGE III payload on the ISS and would like to be part of developing and building a multi-mission operations center at Langley Research Center.
+Greg is currently the Ground Systems Lead for the SAGE III payload on the ISS and would like to be part of developing and building a multi-mission operations center at Langley Research Center.